 New player incentives for Parx players

 Partnering with Parx to operate the new sportsbook is Kambi, a European company that operates sports betting operations around the world.
-Kambi recently partnered with the new DraftKings sportsbook in New Jersey.
-The offerings there give us an idea of what Pennsylvanians can expect when they sign up as new customers with Parx.
+Kambi recently partnered with the new DraftKings Sportsbook in New Jersey.
+Its offerings will give us an idea of what Pennsylvanians can expect when they sign up as new customers with Parx.

 In New Jersey, Kambi matches the very first bet you make, up to $200.
 The only requirement is that you place that bet within 30 days of opening a new account.